DevOps

 Terraform import command instructions

-However, as efficient as the import command was, it had limitations for import operations.
-This is where Terraform 1.5 stepped in and revolutionized the way to import existing infrastructure into Terraform’s management.
-With a slew of new features like config-driven import, Terraform made the process of managing existing infrastructure resources more straightforward and less error-prone.
+However, it had limitations for import operations in legacy versions.
+This is where Terraform 1.5 has improved things.
+With a slew of new features like config-driven import, Terraform made the process to import and manage existing infrastructure much easier and less problems with it.

 Breaking Down Terraform Import Syntax